taherimo/kludo/README.md

 *  --maxsegdomratio (Maximum ratio of segment count to domain count; Default: 1.6)
 *  --kernel (The type of graph node kernel; Default: lap-exp-diff)
 *  --dispall (Display all candidate partitionings)
-*  --diffparamx (Diffusion parameter X)
+*  --bw_x (Bandwidth parameter x)
-*  --diffparamy (Diffusion parameter Y)
+*  --bw_y (Bandwidth parameter y)

 Three of the arguments are mandatory: --pdb, --chainid and --dssppath.
 If you don't pass values to the rest of arguments, default values are used.
-Values of the arguments --diffparamx and --diffparamy should be passed simultaneously.
+Values of the arguments --bw_x and --bw_y should be passed simultaneously.
 These are coefficient (x) and exponent (y) of the node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).
-Default values of the arguments --diffparamx and --diffparam depend on the kernel type and clustering algorithm.
+Default values of the arguments --bw_x and --diffparam depend on the kernel type and clustering algorithm.

 Fore the argument --kernel users can choose one of the following options:
 * markov-diff (Markov Diffusion Kernel, default)